SadafSarwari/SadafSarwari/README.md

 - 👋 Hi, I’m @SadafSarwari
-- 👀 I’m interested in writing codes and learning new things about Programming languages.
+- 👀 I’m interested in writing codes and learning new Programming languages.
-- 🌱 I’m currently learning C++ and Python.
+- 🌱 I’m currently working as an intern.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project related to my career path.
-- 📫 How to reach me ...

 <!---
 SadafSarwari/SadafSarwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.